Switching from sample data to live data

 You have two options when you are working with sample data and live data:

 If your sample data has the same structure (or schema) as the live data that your production application will use, you can simultaneously bind objects to sample data and to live data.
-This enables Microsoft Expression Blend to display sample data on the artboard and to display live data at run time.
+This enables Blend for Visual Studio 2012 to display sample data on the artboard and to display live data at run time.

 If your sample data does not have the same structure as the live data that your production application will use, you must replace the sample data bindings with live data bindings.